pickifyappsupport/pickify-app/privacy/index.md

 delete your personal data, and the right not to be discriminated against for exercising them.

-Pickify is designed so you exercise these rights directly: your data is on your own device, under your control at all times.
-We hold no copy, so we cannot produce, amend, or erase one on your behalf.
-We do not sell or share personal information, and we have never done so.
+For information created inside Pickify, you exercise these rights directly: the data is stored in the app's local container and we hold no copy that we can produce, amend, or erase on your behalf.
+For support correspondence that you sent us, contact us to request access, correction, or deletion.
+We do not sell or share personal information for advertising, and we have never done so.

 If you believe we have not met our obligations, you may contact us at the address above, and you have the right to lodge a complaint with your local data